 It starts with a postcard saying that you’ve won an airline ticket.
 To collect your prize, you have to attend a brief presentation.
 And that’s how they getcha.

-“I wasn’t really sure it was for real,” says Michelle Morton, a homemaker from Raleigh, N.C., who recently received such a mailing and attended a presentation with her husband, Bill.
+“I wasn’t really sure it was for real,” says Michelle Morton.
+She is a homemaker from Raleigh, N.C., who recently received such a mailing and attended a presentation with her husband, Bill.
 The pitch was for a $6,000-a-year vacation club, which offered deep discounts on condos and hotels.
 The Mortons declined to join.

 As for their ticket, that turned out to be a $1,398 credit for USA Airlines, which doesn’t exist.
 Morton is glad that she said no, because something about the offer didn’t look quite right.